mark-watson/classifier.jruby/README.md

 ## Do use this if you are writing a JRuby application

-I found that, GSL issues aside, that the origianl classifier library code would not work, at least on my system, with JRuby, so I took the minimum code and hacked on it a bit so it works with JRuby.
+I found that, GSL issues aside, that the original classifier library code would not work, at least on my system, with JRuby, so I took the minimum code and hacked on it a bit so it works with JRuby.

 ## Usage